 You can add restaurant gift certificates, any gift cards, and any homemade goodies to any baskets.
 I’ve given gift subscriptions to magazines and people loved them for a long time to come.
 Some I just kept renewing for years because people loved it.
 Women still love Better Homes and Gardens, and kids still love Highlights.

 Does that get your creative juices flowing?

-And if you need extra help getting your house in order – Get yourself the gift of Secret Confessions of a Clean Freak for the easiest ways to get your house clean – and keep it that way – with hardly any effort!
+And if you need extra help getting your house in order – Get yourself the gift of How to Clean House Fast for the easiest ways to get your house clean – and keep it that way – with hardly any effort!
 It makes your life so much easier!